michael-spencer31/NHL-Sports-Network/README.md

 # NHL Stats Website

+A TSN like website for NHL scores, schedules, player information and more.

-A website that uses the jQuery AJAX method to access the public NHL API.
-Written in JavaScript and HTML/CSS.
-Allows the user to see various stats and information about NHL players and teams.
+Built mostly in JavaScript using the jQuery AJAX method to call the NHL API.

 Hosted on Microsoft Azure at https://brave-flower-001b1dd10.1.azurestaticapps.net/